zeeshansarwar2968/EmployeeWageComputation/README.md

 The program has been created to compute the monthly wage of an employee.

-The following Use Cases have been implemented and be viewed in isolation by checking the use-case branches,:
+The following Use Cases have been implemented and can be viewed in isolation by checking the use-case branches,:

 UC1:    Check Employee is Present or Absent